-María Eugenia de la Fuente became Director of Human Resources in June 2015.
+Maria Eugenia de la Fuente became Director of Human Resources in June 2015.
 Prior to working for the Bank, Ms. de la Fuente held different posts in strategic planning and human resources.
 From 2010 to 2013, she was Undersecretary to the Chief of Staff of President Piñera.
 From 2013 to 2015, she was Managing Director of Transparency and Client Services for Corpbanca and Chief Executive Officer of BZD Consultores.
 Ms. de la Fuente has a degree in business from the Universidad de Chile and a Master's degree in tax planning from the Universidad Adolfo Ibañez.

 Sergio Avila is Director of Administration and Costs.
 He has worked at Banco Santander Chile for 19 years in Asset Management, Corporate Finance, Retail banking, Middle-market and Risks.
+Mr. Avila is also Director of Santander S.A.
+Sociedad Securitizadora.
 Mr. Avila has a BS and MS in Civil Engineering Degree from the Universidad Católica.

 Felipe Contreras was named Chief Accounting Officer of Santander-Chile in October 2008.
 He has worked for 14 years in our Accounting Department, most recently as Manager of the Consolidation and Reporting Departments, overseeing our Chilean, U.S. and Spanish GAAP reporting requirements.
-He was in charge of our recent transition to International Financial Reporting Standards.
+He is also General Manager of Gesban Santander Servicios Profesionales Contables Ltda.
 Mr. Contreras is a Public Accountant from the University of Santiago and is currently a candidate to a Masters in Advanced Finance from the Universidad Adolfo Ibáñez.